slamby/slamby-api/README.md

 ## License

-This project is licensed under the GNU Affero General Public License 3.0.
+This project is licensed under the GNU Affero General Public License version 3.0.